Robert Hubert: Trial and execution

 Catholics were also chief suspects, and accusations were so formal as to be added to the Monument in 1668, which stayed (with brief interruptions) until 1830:

 [...] the most dreadful Burning of this City; begun and carried on by the treachery and malice of the Popish faction.

 Hubert had convenient attributes.
 He was convicted and sentenced to death at the Old Bailey.

 Despite the contradictoriness of both Hubert's account and of public opinion, the Farriner family, in whose bakery the fire had started, was naturally under pressure — they needed to show that their ovens had been doused properly— and three members of the family were present in the jury.
-Thomas Farynor stated that, after midnight, he had:
+Thomas Farriner stated that, after midnight, he had:

 gone through every room and found no fire, but in one chimney, where the room was paved with bricks, which fire I diligently raked up in embers [...] no window or door might let wind disturb them and that it was absolutely set on fire on purpose[...]

 Few of the jury at his trial actually believed Hubert guilty.
 One contemporary account claims that Hubert was "only accused upon his own confession; yet neither the judges nor any present at the trial did believe him guilty, but that he was a poor distracted wretch, weary of his life, and chose to part with it in this way."
 The jury stated that he did not have "the fear of God before his eyes, but [was] moved and led away by the instigation of the devil".

 Hubert was hanged at Tyburn, London, on 27 October 1666.
 As his body was being handed to the Company of Barber-Surgeons for dissection, it was torn apart by a crowd of Londoners.

 It was hoped that with Hubert's death, "the talk of plots and conspiracies might die with him".
 In 1667, after the need for scapegoats had died down, the fire was officially attributed to 'the hand of God, a great wind and a very dry season...'.
 One source attributes the accident to a spark falling upon a bale of straw in the bakery of the Farriners, and many assume the spark to have come from the oven of the Farriners' bakery.